vapor/docs/auth/LoginRedirectMiddleware.md

 # Login Redirect Middleware

-`LoginRedirectMiddleware` is a Middleware to be used when you what to create an automatic redirection from any routes when the user is not authenticated.
+`LoginRedirectMiddleware` is a Middleware to be used when you want to create an automatic redirection from any routes when the user is not authenticated.
+Users that want to access to a protected route will be redirected to a single route.

 ## Example
 In your main.swift file: